Philippines plans Russian coronavirus vaccine clinical trials in October | DW | 13.08.2020

 The Philippines is looking to start clinical trials for a Russian coronavirus vaccine in October, President Rodrigo Duterte's spokesman said on Thursday.

 Duterte is expected to be vaccinated as early as May 2021.
-The Southeast Asian country is set to run phase three clinical trials from October to March 2021, after experts complete a review on Russia's phase one and two trials in September, Harry Roque, Duterte's spokesman, said at a briefing.
+The Southeast Asian country is set to run Phase 3 clinical trials from October to March 2021, after experts complete a review on Russia's first and second phase trials in September, Harry Roque, Duterte's spokesman, said at a briefing.

 Russia on Tuesday granted regulatory approval for the world's first COVID-19 vaccine after less than two months of human testing.